RicoPfister/rico-opp-php-mysql/README_quiz_generator.md

 * A lot of duplicate code.
 More use of php include and loops.
 * If a question has less than the default 4 answers caused a lot more problems to solve and more code to write
+* Evaluation formula: big problems with division by zero

 ## Versions